mirakc/mirakc/docs/config.md

 * channel-types (required)
   * A list of channel types that the local tracker handles
 * services (default: an empty list)
-  * A list of Mirakurun Service IDs that the local tracker handles
+  * A list of service IDs that the local tracker handles
 * excluded-services (default: an empty list)
-  * A list of Mirakurun Service IDs that then local tracker doesn't handles
+  * A list of service IDs that then local tracker doesn't handles
 * command (default: `mirakc-arib collect-eitpf --sids={{{sid}}}`)
   * A Mustache template string of a command which collects EIT[p/f] sections in NDJSON from a TS stream